DerMolo/JAMLIST.FM/QUICK_START.md

 ---

-## 🎯 Minimum Required Files
+## Minimum Required Files

 To move project to another device, you need:
 ```
-✅ All source code files
+Required: All source code files
-✅ package.json & package-lock.json
+Required: package.json & package-lock.json
-✅ prisma/ folder
+Required: prisma/ folder
-✅ .env file (manually create with credentials)
+Required: .env file (manually create with credentials)
-❌ node_modules/ (will be regenerated)
+Not required: node_modules/ (will be regenerated)
-❌ .next/ (will be regenerated)
+Not required: .next/ (will be regenerated)
 ```

 ---

-## 📋 Setup Checklist
+## Setup Checklist

 Copy this to a new device: